Photos updated 9/6, narration not changed.

-Just to continue my whole theory that the Fall is the season for ethnicy-flavours, I present you with curried soup.
+Just to continue my whole theory that the Fall is the season for ethnicy-flavours, I present you with vegan coconut curry soup.

 Even if you oppose my flavour theory, there is no way in this entire universe that you can oppose that soup is a good idea for the Fall.
 It just is, and everyone knows that.

 Did I mention that is has butternut squash?
 Ya’ll know how I feel about squash of any kind.
 I <3 it with all my being.
 Especially when it’s a Curried Butternut Squash Salad.
 Plus, It is the perfect vegetable for the fall.
 You’ve probably seen it hanging out in the grocery store and asked yourself “how do you cook butternut squash?”

 Well, my internet friend, there are a few ways.
 But, my two most favorite ways are :